PaimaStudios/paima-engine/paima-standalone/README.md

 ### Docker

 The standalone currently doesn't have any docker setup.
-It expects a running database and the server is created by the executable with no other dependencies.
+It expects a running database and the server is instantiated by the executable with no other dependencies.

 Connection to the database is done through the env config file.

 Since the database is no longer created by docker, you need to initialize it explicitly.
-For that we currently have `db/migrations/init` folder containing `init.sql` and `down.sql` for the initial setup and teardown.
+For that we currently have `db/migrations/init` folder in each template containing `init.sql` and `down.sql` for the initial setup and teardown.

 ### Backend - index.ts

-This file was the main connection point between a new game and `paima-engine`.
+This file used to be the main connection point between game code and `paima-engine` itself.
 In order to eliminate this connection all of the logic was moved over to `paima-standalone`.
 That now takes care of:

 - initializing the `paima-funnel`
-- initializing the `paima-sm`: the logic (previously as default export from `sm.js`) is now hidden in the standalone and only the router is replaced with recompiled `backend.cjs` code (backend module)
+- initializing the `paima-sm`: the logic (previously as default export from `sm.js`) is now hidden in the standalone and only the router is replaced with recompiled `backend.cjs` code (user specified game/backend code)
 - initializing&running the `paima-runtime`: `registerEndpoints` function from the `api` module is now replaced with recompiled `registerEndpoints.cjs` code (api module)
 - setting the DB pool was removed from this file.
 Now done internally in paima-engine (can be accessed with `getConnection` from `paima-sdk/utils`)